dotmailer/dotmailer-magento2-extension-b2b/README.md

 ### 1.8.5

 ##### Improvements
-- We updated our code for compatibility with PHP 8.4.
+- We removed implicitly null types for compatibility with PHP 8.4.
+- All outstanding PHPStan and coding standards errors have been resolved.

 ### 1.8.4